deeplearning4j/deeplearning4j-examples/tutorials/README.md

 ### Importing notebooks

 #### Note
 The notebooks are created in Zeppelin.
-The ipynb format is for users who wants to view the notebook in nbviewer format on Github
+The ipynb format is for users who want to view the notebook in nbviewer format on Github